c3lang/c3-web/src/content/docs/Generic Programming/macros.md

 ### `$vacount`

-Returns the number of arguments.
+Returns the number of arguments passed into the macro's vaarg list.

 ### `$vaarg`